 Lydia Mizon is a quiz show champion and researcher for QI, and contributes to the show’s Twitter account at @qikipedia.
 You can follow Lydia on Twitter at @LydiaMizon.

 If you’ve enjoyed this, then you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-There’s more Acorn Computing chat – this time about the BBC Micro Welcome cassette – in the edition of Looks Unfamiliar with Jonny Morris, which you can find here.
+There’s more Acorn Computing chat – this time about the BBC Micro Welcome cassette – in Looks Unfamiliar with Jonny Morris, which you can find here.
 Catrin Lowe talked about Party Mania‘s rival Heartthrob – The Dream Date Game in Looks Unfamiliar here.

 © Tim Worthington.